vulcancreative/chinwag-go/README.md

 seuss: {
 	Name(): "Seussian",
 	Length(): 1096,
+	// the following fields are implicit
 	_: [
 		[I, a], [TV, am, an, as, at, be, ...
 		[Mordecai Ali Van Allen O'Shea]
 	]
+	// contains filtered or unexported fields
 }

 latin: {
 	Name(): "Latin",
 	Length(): 35664,
+	// the following fields are implicit
 	_: [
 		[a, b, c, d, e, f, k, l, m, n, o, ... semicircumferentia, supersubstantialis, supertriparticular]
 	]
+	// contains filtered or unexported fields
 }
 ```